easytarget/PrintPy2040/microPython/README.md

 # Micropython code
 PrintPY is coded in micropython; and is intended to be uploaded by the user from a suitable IDE (tested with Thonny, but ViperIDE is also nice for more experienced developers).

-As with the Hardware I assume you can set up and connect to your device with MicroPython;
+As with the Hardware document assuming you can 3d Print, solder and read a wiring diagran, this document assumes you can set up and connect to your device with MicroPython without needing step-by-step instructions.
 * If this is new to you I suggest you start with the [XIAO2040 micropython guide](https://wiki.seeedstudio.com/XIAO-RP2040-with-MicroPython/) from SeeedStudio, and use [**Thonny**](https://thonny.org/) as an IDE.

 # RRF config:
-You need to set up the Comms port on your printer correctly; No CRC/checksum, 230400 baud.
+You need to set up the Comms port on your printer correctly to 'no CRC/checksum, 230400 baud'.
+* For testing you can use the console to send:
+* `M575 P1 B230400 S0`
-* For a Duet2 or 3 machine using the default (panelDue) uart interface yur `config.g` needs to include the following:
+* For a Duet2 or 3 machine using the default (panelDue) serial (UART) interface your `config.g` needs to include ths line:
-  `M575 P1 B230400 S0`
-* This can normally go after the USB port setting (*M575 P0 ....*) line, you can also send it from the console for testing.
+* This can normally go after the USB port setting (*M575 P0 ....*) line.
+* Later Duet models have additional UART ports that could be used; you will need to adjust ['M575'](https://docs.duet3d.com/User_manual/Reference/Gcodes#m575-set-serial-comms-parameters) as necesscary for them.
+* Do not change the `S0` parameter; PrintPY is not compatible with CRC or Checksumming.

 # Commissioning:
 Start your micropython environment (Thonny, Viper, etc..) and connect to the XIAO.